How To Prepare For A Flood

 “Sign up to get emergency alerts from your local government.
 Don’t attempt to drive through flood waters, risking your life and that of those who could have to rescue you.
 Considering purchasing flood insurance, which provides the best protection against financial ruin after a flood,” stated Tierney.

-Multiple accessible tools by FEMA and the NWS can help you stay informed and be prepared.
+Multiple accessible tools by FEMA and the NWS can help to stay informed and be prepared.

-FEMA’s Flood Safety Toolkit has resources, graphics, and social media content to help spread the word and keep your loved ones informed.
+FEMA’s Flood Safety Toolkit has resources, graphics and social media content to help spread the word and keep your loved ones informed.

 Download the FEMA mobile app (available in English and Spanish) for a customizable checklist of emergency supplies, maps of open recovery centers, disaster survival tips, and weather alerts from the NWS.